MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

       | 15575 | 158    | Signed Memorabilia | 2024-07-25 20:30:25.085+00 | 155752 | 2608  | 15575      | 16     | 2024-07-25 20:30:17.085+00 |
       ```

-      As new data enters the system, above `SELECT` queries could be rerun to
+      As new data enters the system, above `SELECT` queries must be rerun to get
-      get the recent results.
+      the recent results.

-      To efficiently serve queries that have no supporting indexes, Materialize
-      uses the same underlying mechanism it does for indexes.
-However, without
-      an index, the underlying work is discarded after the results are served.
       By creating a view to save repeated queries and then <redb>indexing</redb>
-      the view, Materialize can <redb>maintain and incrementally update</redb>
+      the view, Materialize can <redb>compute and then, as new data is ingested,
-      view results in memory.
+      incrementally update</redb> view results in memory.

       Using a query to find winning bids for auctions, subsequent steps in this
       quickstart show how Materialize uses views and indexes to provide
-      up-to-date results.
+      immediately available up-to-date results for various queries.

 ## Step 3.
-Create a view to find winning bids
+Create a view to find winning bids.

-A view is a saved name for the underlying `SELECT` statement, providing an
+A [view](/concepts/views/) is a saved name for the underlying `SELECT`
-alias/shorthand when referencing the query.
-The underlying query is not executed
+statement, providing an alias/shorthand when referencing the query.
+The
-during the view creation; instead, the underlying query is executed when the
+underlying query is not executed during the view creation; instead, the
-view is referenced.
+underlying query is executed when the view is referenced.

 Assume you want to find the winning bids for auctions that have ended.
 The
 winning bid for an auction is the highest bid entered for an auction before the